bernester/a11y-toolkit/src/techniques/colors-of-states.md

 Interactive elements have different states like `:hover`, `:focus`, `:active`, `:visited`, `:disabled`.
 When defining the color palette for your UI also think about colors for these states and check the compliance with a contrast color.

-> Important: Keep in mind that you should not rely on colors only to visualise the state if an interactive element.
+> Important: Keep in mind that you should not rely on colors only to visualise the state of an interactive element.

 ```css
 --primary: #9b293c;